 How to play it safe with Taiwanese street food

 We may be daring with many things, but food is where we draw the line.
-Face it: Some people will eat anything!
-Our tour price included five xiaochi to try, with alternatives for those of us with dietary limitations.
+Face it: Some people will eat anything Our tour price included five xiaochi to try, with alternatives for those of us with dietary limitations.
 Huge sigh of relief.
 We could eat without worry.

 Famous foods of Shilin

+Most of the durable goods were things that are sold at similar markets worldwide.
 Here are some famous “little eats” of Shilin night market that we were invited to try:

 If you haven’t tried ‘stinky dofu,’ you’re in luck.
 Unfortunately, it is available at Shilin Market so of course Dan and I just had to sample it when our guide brought it to the table.

 Verdict: In this case, Andrew Zimmern was a master of understatement.
 Never mind those who bemoan the smell of durian fruit, this is far worse.
 Think rotted garbage meets two-day-old unflushed toilet, with a gaggable inside texture to match.
 I felt nauseated for two days, until I finally threw it up.
 Literally.